copyandpaetow/bewegung/src/lib/README.md

   -- span elements could work for this (wrapping the element in it) but only if they have `display: inline-block` -- border-radius for scaled images is off and needs to be adjusted by the height/width scale factors -- ideally they would be replaced by clipPath like `clipPath: inset(0 round [corrected border-Radius])`
+- the stop-traversing-class element should be included in the element list

 ## License